11 things NYC landlords are required to provide, and 11 they’re not that might surprise you

 4. Pest-free residences

 Chances are you will come across some icky critters while living in a NYC apartment, but know that your landlord has an obligation to keep the building free of pests.
 Property owners are also required to use ongoing measures to prevent infestations in or around their buildings.
 This is a requirement of Local Law 55, passed in 2018.
 If mice, rats, or roaches are in either an apartment or common area, it’s a violation and the landlord faces fines.
-(You may want to take action yourself by following advice from a pest expert.)
+You may want to take action yourself by following advice from a pest expert.

 Apartment building owners must also annually inspect units for indoor allergen hazards, including mice, rats, roaches, and mold.

 As for bedbugs, New York State law requires property owners to disclose infestation history dating back one year to new tenants through the bedbug disclosure form you get with a lease.
 They must also submit an annual report on bedbug infestations and eradication methods.
+However, a Brick Underground investigation found that a small number of landlords are not truthful on their disclosure forms.

 5. Lead-free walls

 NYC banned the use of lead-based paint in residential buildings in 1960, but it can still exist in buildings built before then.
 That was the purpose of the city’s Childhood Lead Poisoning Prevention Act, which was enacted in 2004 and requires landlords to identify and remediate lead-based paint hazards in apartments where there are young children under the age of six years old.
 (It is the parents' responsibility to notify landlords of any kids under six in the home.)
-And as of January 2021, the act was expanded to cover mom-and-pop landlords, too.
+And in January 2021, the act was expanded to cover mom-and-pop landlords, too.

 6. Paint or wallpaper on the walls

 Landlords need to paint or cover your apartment’s walls with wallpaper—so no exposed sheetrock—and they should also repaint or recover the walls every three years.
-Sarah Adler, an agent at Corcoran, says the requirement to repaint often comes as a pleasant surprise to renters.
+Sarah Adler, an agent at Corcoran, said the requirement to repaint often comes as a pleasant surprise to renters.

-“If someone is settling into a place and they have been there for five years or so, sometimes they are not even aware of the fact that they have the right to have that apartment painted every three years,” she says.
+“If someone is settling into a place and they have been there for five years or so, sometimes they are not even aware of the fact that they have the right to have that apartment painted every three years,” she said

 Just don't expect a landlord to volunteer to do this on their own—it's up to you to make the request (and prepare to do some negotiating to get it done quickly).